momentohq/public-dev-docs/docs/topics/index.md

 # What is Momento Topics?

 Momento Topics is a high-speed, low-drag serverless pub/sub (publish/subscribe) messaging pattern that allows for real-time communication between parts of a distributed system.
 It enables your apps to subscribe to *topics*, or dedicated channels, to receive items sent by your app’s publishers.
 As the Momento Topics service is serverless, there is no infrastructure to create or manage and no pub/sub topic to instantiate.
 When you publish an item to a topic, if it does not exist yet, the topic is created.
 As Topics utilizes Momento Cache, there is no scaling configuration either.
-You’re charged just for [the data transferred in and out](./manage/pricing.md) of the service.

 ## How does Momento Topics work?